Pepperdine · California

 • Will outside scholarships reduce my student's Pepperdine merit award?

 Pepperdine caps total aid at cost of attendance ($99,260 for 2026-2027 on-campus students).
-Outside scholarships must be reported to the Financial Assistance Office and are coordinated with need-based aid first: outside awards fill federal unmet need, then reduce loans, then work-study.
-Pepperdine does not publish a specific displacement formula for how outside scholarships interact with merit awards like the George Pepperdine Achievement Award.
-For most families, outside scholarships will reduce need-based components before touching merit aid, but contact the Financial Assistance Office at 310.506.4000 for your specific scenario.
+Outside scholarships must be reported to the Financial Assistance Office and are coordinated with need-based aid under the COA cap.
+Pepperdine does not publish a specific order-of-operations sequence for how outside awards reduce specific aid components, nor a dollar-for-dollar displacement formula for how outside scholarships interact with merit awards like the George Pepperdine Achievement Award.
+Contact the Financial Assistance Office at 310.506.4000 for your specific scenario.

 • How is the Regents Scholars Program different from the George Pepperdine Achievement Award?